 Now, I just told you to eat more carbohydrates, but I did not tell you to eat copious amounts.
 Eat the extra carbs for one, maybe 2 meals per day, and in moderate quantities.
 Try starting out with a cup of boiled or baked sweet potatoes at breakfast (29 precious grams of carbs and 114 calories).
 Or a tapioca crepe (23 grams carbs and 180 calories).
 Don’t overdo it, and know that the energy that comes from carb sources like sweet potatoes, tapioca, squash and yucca will last longer in your body than fruit or honey, in general.

 For now, try eating more carbs at regular intervals and look at all the other things I mentioned.
-If you’re still having trouble, we may need to talk again.
-Good luck!
+If you’re still having trouble, check into these 14 ways to bust a weight loss plateau.

 Sign up for our Newsletter